sematext/docs/docs/Logs/syslog-ng.md

 The alternate method for authentication is by pre-authorizing your public IP in Logsene's UI.
-[Here is a complete guide](Authorizing-IPs-for-Syslog.html) on how to do that.
+[Here is a complete guide](Authorizing-IPs-for-Syslog) on how to do that.
 If you choose this path, you don't need the template() statement from the code snippets below.